Adolf Slaby: Development of Telefunken

 Radio communications were also transmitted at several places, by Slaby at the AEG, by Marconi Wireless telegraph Co. and by Ferdinand Braun at Siemens & Halske.
 However Slaby's radiograms were rejected by Marconi station, because the licensing had forbidden this action.
 This untenable condition led to consolidation: in 1903 AEG and Siemens & Halske formed the "Gesellschaft für drahtlose Telegrafen m. b.
 H. System Telefunken", known as Telefunken.

 Engagement for the Hochschule

 Slaby became both chairman of Verein Deutscher Ingenieure and in 1893 the first chairmen of VDE, and a personal audience with William II, German Emperor.
-Slaby gave lectures about technology in the Berlin Palace, and organized experimental lectures for the emperor at the TH Berlin.
-This accomplished the social recognition of engineers and the complete equal rights of the technical universities with the universities.
+Slaby gave lectures about technology in the Berlin Palace, and organized experimental lectures for the emperor at TH Berlin.
+This accomplished the social recognition of engineers and the complete equal rights of the Technische Hochschulen (institutes of technology) with the universities.
 Adolf Slaby became the first representative in 1898 of a TH to be a lifetime member in Prussian Herrenhaus.
 In 1906, Slaby retired to emeritus status.
 His successor was Ernst Orlich, a representative of the classical mathematical treatment of the problems of the theoretical electro-technology.
 Slaby was then named chairman of the board for the Akademischer Verein Hütte (Association of Students) a position he held until 18 January 1912.